hassanbaashi1/se_project_spots/README.md

-# Responsive Screen Sizes Project
+# Responsive Screen Sizes Project Name Spots

 This project demonstrates a responsive web layout built using only HTML and CSS.
 It focuses on adapting the design to various screen sizes to provide an optimal viewing experience across devices.